valleriia/HW1-FinTech-Case-Study/README.md

 ## Overview and Origin

-Square, Inc. is an American financial services, merchant services aggregator, and mobile payment company based in San Francisco, California.
+[Square, Inc](https://squareup.com/us/en) is an American financial services, merchant services aggregator, and mobile payment company based in San Francisco, California.
 The company markets software and hardware payments products and has expanded into small business services.
 The company was founded in 2009 by Jack Dorsey and Jim McKelvey and launched its first app and service in 2010.
 It has been traded as a public company on the New York Stock Exchange since November 2015 with the ticker symbol SQ.

 Square, Inc. provides, together with its subsidiaries, payment and point-of-sale solutions in the United States and internationally.
 Square, Inc. revolutionized payments in 2009 with Square Reader, making it possible for anyone to accept card payments using a smartphone or tablet.
 Today, they build tools to empower businesses and individuals to participate in the economy.
 Sellers use Square to reach buyers online and in-person, manage their business, and access financing.
 And individuals use Cash App to spend, send, store, and invest money.
 Square has offices in the United States, Canada, Japan, Australia, Ireland, and the UK.